Housing Action Strategy

 Who Has an Affordable Housing Problem?

-Vancouver is now the NUMBER ONE unaffordable housing city of 262 world markets.
-The homeless people of Vancouver’s streets and shelters are the most distressing symptom of a much larger affordable housing crisis that affects nearly half of Vancouver’s citizens: those whose annual before-tax household income is below Vancouver’s median of $47,000.
+In 2018, Vancouver was number three on the list of unaffordable housing city of 406 world markets.
+The homeless people of Vancouver’s streets and shelters are the most distressing symptom of a much larger affordable housing crisis that affects nearly half of Vancouver’s citizens: those whose annual before-tax household income is below Vancouver’s median of $32,612.

 Who are they?